Marcello-Sega/namd/README.txt

 	This file contains the announcement for this version of NAMD.

  notes.txt
-	This file includes directions for compiling and running NAMD, configuration file parameters for new simulation features, advice for dealing with endian issues when switching platforms, a list of know deficiencies, and advice for reporting bugs.
+	This file includes directions for compiling and running NAMD and advice for resolving problems and reporting bugs.

  license.txt
 	This file contains the license under which NAMD is distributed